 Mindful Boston offers classes on meditation skills building.

 Mindful Boston is a place you can go to for a structured and sane approach to meditation practice.
 Mindfulness practices can be simple in their form, but mindfulness itself is not necessarily easy to make a part of your everyday life.
-We offer a pathway and a community setting.
+We offer a structured learning pathway and a community setting.

 Our long-term practitioners answer your questions about the process of establishing your own meditation practice.